Using Coconut Oil for Healthy, Gorgeous Hair

 What Are the Benefits of Coconut Oil for Hair?

 It is full of wonderful properties that can help your skin, body, and hair.

 Coconut oil has more than 20 antibacterial components.
 When used on hair, it will keep your scalp free of microorganisms that could cause any problems.
 It is also a great defense against dandruff, seborrhea, and pruritus.

 Because of its creamy consistency, it is a wonderful skin and hair moisturizer, full of nutrients and proteins.
 It's also rich in lauric acid, works well with hair protein, and can penetrate the hair shaft and help stop or prevent hair dryness or damage.

-Because it contains three three medium-chain fatty acids (caprylic, capric, and lauric acid) that are great against fungi, and because dandruff is caused by (among other things) a yeast-like fungus called malassezia, coconut oil provides relief.
+Because it contains three medium-chain fatty acids (caprylic, capric, and lauric acid) that are great against fungi, and because dandruff is caused by (among other things) a yeast-like fungus called Malassezia, coconut oil provides relief.